NeginAz/mafia_game/README.md

 * Villager: A regular townsperson with no special abilities.
 * Detective: Can investigate players to determine their roles.
 * Doctor: Can heal one player per round, saving them from potential elimination.
-* RouinTan: Has special abilities (customize based on game rules).
+* RouinTan: Has special abilities.
 * Mafia: Works with the other Mafia members to eliminate the Villagers.
 * GodFather: The leader of the Mafia, often undetectable by the Detective.
 * Silencer: Can silence one player per round, preventing them from speaking or voting.